dementisimus/backupCreator/README.md

 # setUp

--> in order to configure your own configuration, you can edit backupCreator.sh
+<b>-> in order to configure your own configuration, you can edit backupCreator.sh</b>

 1st) create dir .backupService under "/"<br>
 2nd) copy backupCreator.sh to /.backupService/<br>